Restaurant Insurance: Cost & Coverage Guide (2026)

 📊

 Restaurants typically carry more lines of coverage than most small-business verticals.
-Industry-published data from Insureon and the National Restaurant Association shows restaurants commonly stack a Business Owners Policy + Workers Compensation + Liquor Liability + Commercial Auto + Equipment Breakdown — more lines than retail or service operations of similar revenue.
+Per the National Restaurant Association's State of the Industry report and BLS occupational-injury data, restaurants commonly stack a Business Owners Policy + Workers Compensation + Liquor Liability + Commercial Auto + Equipment Breakdown — more lines than retail or service operations of similar revenue.
 Restaurants buy depth because they face risks across vehicle, property, employment, and customer-injury dimensions simultaneously.
-Sources: Insureon Small Business Insurance Report 2024; National Restaurant Association State of the Restaurant Industry 2024.
+Sources: National Restaurant Association State of the Restaurant Industry 2024; Bureau of Labor Statistics Occupational Injury and Illness data 2024.

 What insurance does a restaurant need?